 Intervention by NMCT through its livelihood programmes in the last few decades has had a significant positive impact on the lives of the rural and tribal population.
-Focus on capacity building, fostering community links and promotion of small business are some few ways to build sustainable livelihood options for them.
-Inclusion of women in economic activities and encouraging women-owned entrepreneurial ventures in rural India has proved to be successful in eradicating issues related to livelihood of rural people.
+Focusing on capacity building, fostering community links and promoting of small business are some few ways to build sustainable livelihood options for them.
+Inclusion of women in economic activities and encouraging women-owned entrepreneurial ventures in rural India have proved to be successful in eradicating issues related to the livelihood of rural people.

-As farming and other agricultural activities still dominate the rural economy, several efforts are being taken by the NGOs to benefit from this economic activity.
-Initiatives focused on gender integration in agricultural practices, equipping the rural community with the latest technological trends in farming have helped them to resolve issues related to livelihood. .
+As farming and other agricultural activities continue to dominate the rural economy, NGOs are making several efforts to benefit from this economic activity.
+Initiatives focused on gender integration in agricultural practices and equipping the rural community with the latest technological trends in farming have helped them to resolve issues related to livelihood.

 The tribal development project, “Integrated Sustainable Livelihood Development for Tribes” implemented by NMCT with the support of NABARD.
 As part of the project, NMCT enabled the tribal communities to undertake the ‘WADI’ model of horticultural crops plantation, soil conservation activities, water resources development, animal husbandry and micro enterprises.
 The project extended support to 250 families in planting ‘WADI’ model of orchard crops with Coconut, Mango and Cashew.
 Under the soil conservation activities the project had taken up formation of soil bunds, boulder bunds, staggered bunds, and gully plugs etc. Further, the project supports tribal families for taking up animal husbandry such as Sheep, Calf, Cow rearing and poultry.